v-jerkin/hooverbot/README.md

 ## Prerequisites

-You will need a Microsoft Azure account, along with subscriptions to the Azure Bot Service and the Speech Service.
+You will need a Microsoft Azure account, along with subscriptions to the Azure Bot Service, Text Analytics, and the Speech Service.
+Trial or free-tier subscriptions to these services are sufficient.
 Visual Studio 2017 is also required (the free Community Edition will work).

 The JFK Files is a separate application with a database backend powered by Azure Search.
 You can find its repository here.